tim-koprivnik/natours-app/README.md

 ## NOTES

-Development is still in progress...
+Some features (payments with Stripe, file uploading, ...) are still in progress.